 Captain Jimmy Cook is like no other kid you’ve met.
-He’s an intrepid explorer, archaeologist, and inventor as it turns out.
-He is a character that lets nothing stand in his way, and charges ahead in his excavations at school, organising his school friends to help him dig for dinosaur bones and then treasure, even – the girls.
+He’s an intrepid explorer, archaeologist, and inventor.
+He is a character that lets nothing stand in his way, and charges ahead in his excavations at school, organising his school friends to help him dig for dinosaur bones and then treasure – even the girls.
 They, as it turns out, cheat him out of their complete capitulation to his demand that they give him all the treasure they find.
 It’s high-flying deal-making in the school yard, and it’s ruthless!

-This review would be incomplete without mentioning the absolutely brilliant illustrations in the book.
+This review would be incomplete without mentioning the absolutely brilliant illustrations.
 Jon Foye’s illustrations are the kind that a kid like Jimmy would do, including hilarious captions.
 They capture Jimmy’s childlike innocence, and the kid in your life is going to appreciate seeing drawings that could very well be their own in the pages of this book.

 Reviewed by Verushka Byrow